 I offer a safe and confidential space where you can explore your issues

 … for individuals, couples and families in the Cheltenham area

 Do you need someone to talk to?

 The chances are if you are reading this you have reached a point in your life where things are getting on top of you.

 People seek counselling for all sorts of reasons.
 Perhaps you are having problems in your relationship and looking for someone to help.
-It’s possible that you are anxious, sad, depressed, lack confidence and / or have issues with self-esteem.
+It’s possible that you are feeling anxious, sad, depressed, lack confidence and / or have issues with self-esteem.
 Or perhaps you’ve suffered a trauma, and are finding it hard to deal with.
 You might just be wondering what makes you tick and what makes you who you are.

-Here are some of the specific issues people bring to counselling:
+Here are some of the specific issues that bring people to counselling:

 - Bereavement and loss